 What to See and Do in Porto

 Porto is filled with so many beautiful buildings and things to do and see.
-These are things you must see and do when you are in Porto.
+Here is our list of must-sees when you are in Porto.

 #1 Visit the beautiful blue Churches of Porto

 We really enjoyed chasing after all the beautiful blue churches of Porto.
-The churches are covered in azulejos (or blue decorative tiles).
-The art form was brought to Porto in the 15th century and you’ll find many different azulejo designs around Porto.
+The churches are covered in azulejos (blue decorative tiles).
+The art form was brought to Porto in the 15th century from the East.
+You’ll find many different azulejo designs around Porto.